Ice Rain (film)

-Ice Rain is a 2004 South Korean romance drama film starring Lee Sung-jae, Song Seung-heon and Kim Ha-neul.
+Ice Rain is a 2004 South Korean romantic drama film starring Lee Sung-jae, Kim Ha-neul, and Song Seung-heon.
 Co-written and directed by first-time director Kim Eun-sook, it tells the story of two mountaineers stranded on a climb to Mount Asiaq in Alaska.
 While waiting out the storm, they share stories of the women that changed their lives, not knowing how closely connected they actually are.